kauppie/sliceutils/README.md

 Maps each element through argument function which can modify their type and/or value.

+### >> _MapInPlace_

+Maps each slice element to a new value of the same type with provided mapping function.
+Does the operation in place modifying the original slice.

 ### >> _MaxBy_

 Returns the maximum element value in a slice using provided comparison function.